Annual Campus Security Report

 Observance of Alaska Career College policies, as well as federal, state, and local laws, is required in order to fulfill the purposes of the educational institution.
 Although the College strives to ensure a safe environment, each person must take ultimate responsibility for his/her own safety and that of his/her personal belongings.

-Every year, Alaska Career College distributes a copy of this report to students, faculty and staff via email, hard copy or via the ACC website www.AlaskaCareerCollege.edu.
-Prospective employees and prospective students are notified that this report exits and of the reports content.
+Every year, Alaska Career College distributes a copy of this report to students, faculty, and staff via email, hard copy, or via the ACC website www.AlaskaCareerCollege.edu.
+Prospective employees and prospective students are notified that this report exists and of the report's content.
 Individuals may receive information regarding this report by contacting the Alaska Career College business office at 907-563-7575 ext.
 136.

 In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus or other Alaska Career College facilities, the College will, without delay, take into account the safety of the community: